damir-sijakovic/axinite/readme.md

 ## I'm new to all of this, how do I run it?

+Project is created/tested on 5.9.16-1-MANJARO linux.
+Its not tested on other systems.
-You will need an linux machine and node.js.
+You will need an and node.js.
 In terminal, run in project dir (where package.json is):

         npm install